davidwrede/chef-web-docs-1/step_plugin_knife/step_plugin_knife_reporting_runs_show_by_run_id.rst

        type:             file
        uri:              URI

-For a |chef client| run that failed (or had some type of error), the command will return something similar to:
+For a chef-client run that failed (or had some type of error), the command will return something similar to:

 .. code-block:: bash